Being a carer in lockdown

 Carers can go to shops to buy food, essential items, pick up medicine, etc. They can leave home for any medical reason including appointments; meet with people in public outdoor spaces such as parks.
-The ‘Rule of 6’ applies: you can meet people from other households, but no more than 6 people in total.
+They can meet one other person outdoors making sure they socially distance.
 If the person you care for needs your continuous care then they can go with you.
 Carers can attend funerals (max 30 people) and they can go to work.
 If you can work from home you should (you will need agreement from your employer).
 If you need to go to your place of work then you can and your employer needs to follow COVID-secure guidelines.

 Carers can still go inside someone else’s home or garden